Finding Trends in Software Research: Data

 For studying and analyzing those venues we construct a database of 18 conferences, 16 journals, the papers published with the metadata, authors co-authoring the papers and the citation counts from 1992-2016.
 Topics for SE are generated using the titles and abstracts of the papers published in these venues rather than the entire text of the paper.
 Titles and abstracts have been widely used in text based bibliometric studies~\cite{sarkar2017predicting, garousi2016citations, cai2008analysis} primarily due to three reasons: (a) Titles and abstracts are designed to index and summarize papers; (b) Obtaining papers is a huge challenge due to copyright violations and its limited open source access; (c) Papers contain too much text which makes it harder to summarize the content.
 Abstracts on the other hand are much more succinct and generate better topics.

 The data was collected in five stages: \be \item Venues are first selected manually based on top h5-index scores from Google Scholar.
 It should be noted that all the data collection method is automated if the source of papers from a desired venue is provided.
 Thus, this can be expanded to additional venues in the future. \item For each venue, DOI (Document Object Identifier), authors, title, venue \& year for every publication between 1992-2016 is obtained by scrapping the html page of DBLP\footnote{\url{http://dblp.uni-trier.de/}}.
 DBLP (\textbf{D}ata\textbf{B}ase systems \& \textbf{L}ogic \textbf{P}rogramming) computer science bibliography is an on-line reference for bibliographic information on major computer science publications.
 As of Jan 2017, dblp indexes over 3.4 million publications, published by more than 1.8 million authors. \item For each publication, the abstract is obtained from the ACM portal via AMiner\footnote{\url{https://aminer.org/citation}}~\cite{Tang:08KDD} periodically on their website.
 Abstracts for 21,361 papers from DBLP can be obtained from the ACM dump.
 For rest of the papers, we use only the tiles for the subsequent study. \item For each publication, we obtain the corresponding citation counts using crossref's\footnote{\url{https://www.crossref.org/}} REST API. \item The final stage involves acquiring the gender of each author.
 We used the opensource tool\footnote{\url{https://git.io/vdtLp}} developed by Vasilescu \etal in their quantitative study of gender representation and online participation~\cite{vasilescu2013gender}.
 We used a secondary level of resolution for names that the tool could not resolve by referring the American census data\footnote{\url{https://www.census.gov/2010census/}}.
-Of the 35,406 authors in SE in our corpus we were able to resolve the gender for 31,997 authors. \ee
+Of the 35,406 authors in SE in our corpus we were able to resolve the gender for 31,997 authors. \ee Since the data is acquired from different sources, a great challenge lies in merging the documents.
+There are two major sets of merges in this data: \bi \item \textit{Abstracts to Papers}: A merge between a record in the ACM dump and a record in the DBLP dump is performed by comparing the title, authors, venue and the published year.
+If these four entries match, we update the abstract of the paper in the DBLP dump from the ACM dump.
+To verify this merge, we inspected 100 random records manually and found all these merges were accurate. \item \textit{Citation Counts to Papers}: DOIs for each article can be obtained from the DBLP dump, then used to query crossref's rest API to obtain an approximate of the citation count.
+Of the 35,391 articles, citation counts were retrieved for 34,015 of them. \ei